trash-unfiltered/ihms-sysconf/README.md

 major upgrades to request all necessary information in advance, and let you do what you want while modules are installed.
 Sysconf lets you, if hurry, to skip the less important questions when installing modules.

-Sysconf is a portage of the Debian debconf configuration system for IHMS.
+Sysconf is a full rewrite of the Debian Debconf configuration system.

 Installation
 ------------

 Sysconf still in prototype state.
-Install procedure will coming soon..
+Install procedure will come soon.

 Todo
 ----